solidfire/PowerShell/README.md

 ## Installation

-The **preferred** way to install SolidFire PowerShell Tools is to download it from [PowerShell Gallery](powershellgallery.com) with the following command at a PowerShell prompt:
+The **preferred** way to install SolidFire PowerShell Tools is to download it from [PowerShell Gallery](powershellgallery.com) with the following command:

     PS> Install-Module -Name SolidFire